Exerqtor/Voron/Firmware/rrf-macros/adaptive_purge/README.md

 - 28.11.2022: Initial release.

 ## RRF 3.4.x Adaptive Purge macro
-##### Credits:
-- kyleisah here on gitub for the ["Klipper Adaptive Meshing and Purging,"](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) that i've based this on.

 ###### Description:
 - Rather than having a static purge line (or what ever), this macro makes a littel Voron logo right beside the actual print.